apache/spark/docs/howto/executor/use-mesos.rst

 Tasks executed directly on mesos slaves
 ---------------------------------------

-``MesosExecutor`` allows you to schedule airflow tasks on a Mesos cluster.
+:class:`airflow.contrib.executors.mesos_executor.MesosExecutor` allows you to schedule airflow tasks on a Mesos cluster.
 For this to work, you need a running mesos cluster and you must perform the following steps -